• Skip to main content

 Ingredients on a counter top.

 • Broth - Chicken broth or vegetable broth works here.
-Keep in mind that if you'd like to make this recipe vegan, you'll want to use vegetable broth.
+Use vegetable broth if you want this to be vegan.

 • Zucchini - About 1.5 pounds of zucchini, or 3 medium zucchini, are needed for this recipe.
 I recommend using small or medium zucchini for a smooth texture when blending.
 Very large zucchini can have hard skin that may add texture to your blended soup.